 The MDA strives to provide membership value through the provision of programs designed to assist dentists and meet professional and personal needs.
-The following programs and services are available to all MDA members.
+The following programs and visit our site services are available to all MDA members.

 Mississippi Dental Association Relief Fund